michaelzyc9/ApartmentGuide/README.md

 # Apartment Guide
-The app provides a guideline for the rental market in Silicone Valley area.
+The app provides a guide for the rental market in Silicone Valley area.
 It shows information about selected apartment buildings including floor plan pricing, locations and photos.

 This app is published to Google Play Store: